RoboMaster-Club/control-base/README.md

 **Install VSCode extensions**:

 - Install the VSCode extension [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) to enable ARM microcontroller debugging.
-- Edit the extension setting .json file
+- Edit the extension setting .json file.

 **Modify Extension settings**: Add GDB path by opening your VSCode `settings.json` in VSCode and add the following to the end of the file.
 The default installation paths are shown, but you should use the path you found by using `which`.